nens/threedi-docs/source/a_releasenotes.rst

 - Improved logging and log levels.

 .. figure:: image/a_releasenotes_improvedlogging.png
-    :alt: Improved logging on calculation core
+    :alt: Improved logging on computational core

-Fixed the following issues:
+Fixed the following issues in computational core v3:

 - Small memory allocation problem in lists.
 - More efficient memory allocation for advection administration.
 Issue for large models and high indices